-18. We have mitigated the impact of the changes to the funding model for AY 2025-26 to ensure that all colleges receive an increase to their teaching funding.
-This means that colleges who would see an increase based on the change to the funding model will not see their full increase in AY 2025-26.

-19. A summary of the funding allocations for AY 2025-26, including the impact of the changes to the allocation model and mitigation is shown in Table 2.
-Further detail was provided to colleges with their indicative allocations.
+- 18. We have mitigated the impact of the changes to the funding model for AY 2025-26 to ensure that all colleges receive an increase to their teaching funding.
+This means that colleges who would see an increase based on the change to the funding model will not see their full increase in AY 2025-26. - 19.
+A summary of the indicative funding allocations for AY 2025-26, including the impact of the changes to the allocation model and mitigation is shown in Table 2.
+Further detail will be provided to colleges at the same time as this publication, with a view to providing this detail in the final funding allocations.